 Through its Vision Fund, SoftBank has poured billions into tech-focused startups.
-Construction startup Katerra in January received an $865 million injection from SoftBank in January.
+Construction startup Katerra received an $865 million injection from SoftBank in January.
 In August, the Japanese conglomerate poured $1 billion into WeWork.
 In September, residential brokerage Compass and iBuying firm Opendoor each landed $400 million from the Vision Fund.
 And in November, SoftBank committed another $3 billion to WeWork, valuing the shared-office space provider at $45 billion thanks to another infusion.

 With its sights on a second Vision Fund, there’s no sign of SoftBank pumping the breaks on investing any time soon.
 But according to a recent report from the Wall Street Journal, investors in the Vision Fund weren’t on board with a majority takeover of WeWork, which is forecasted to lose $2 billion this year.